Gamoneon/CONNECT/README.md

 # CONNECT
-All the assignments assigned in the CONNECT session
+All the assignments assigned in the CONNECT session Saurabh Jadhav